What Are Assets And What Are Liabilities?

 Since assets increase in value over time, they either appreciate or provide continuous cash flow.
 Invest the generated cash flow to buy more income generating assets.
 Due to the compounding effect, you will reach a point where your assets’ monthly cash flow takes care of your living expenses.

 The best assets to buy depends on your risk profile, time, knowledge, and unique circumstances.
 Increasing your net worth should always be your primary focus.
+There are several free tools such as Personal Capital to track your net worth for free.
+Read my Personal Capital review and sign up.

 Here is a graph indicating the exponential growth in net worth due to accumulating assets wisely.